neilpeterson/kubernetes-sample-and-demos/kubernetes-pod-preset/README.md

 # Kubernetes Pod Preset

-- Intercept and mutate object create or ally request.
+- Intercept and mutate object create or apply request.
 - Enabled .via an admission controller
 - Preset is applied to pods with matching label key pair.
 - PodPreset itself is an api object